campa-consortium/pals/source/introduction.md

 (s:elements.intro)=
 ## Lattice Elements

-The basic building block used to describe an accelerator is the lattice \vn{element}.
+The basic building block used to describe an accelerator is the lattice **element**.
 Typically, a lattice element is something physical like a bending magnet or an electrostatic quadrupole, or a diffracting crystal.
 A lattice element may define a region in space distinguished by the presence of (possibly time-varying) electromagnetic fields,